Small-Text: Active Learning for Text Classification in Python: Abstract

 \section{Abstract}

-We present \libraryName, an easy-to-use active learning library, which offers pool-based active learning for single- and multi-label text classification in Python.
-It features many pre-implemented state-of-the-art query strategies, including some that leverage the GPU.
-Standardized interfaces allow the combination of a variety of classifiers, query strategies, and stopping criteria, facilitating a quick mix and match, and enabling a rapid development of both active learning experiments and applications.
-To make various classifiers and query strategies accessible in a unified way, \libraryName integrates the well-known machine learning libraries \sklearnName, \pytorchName, and \transformersFullName.
-The latter integrations are available as optionally installable extensions, making the availability of a GPU competely optional.
-The library is publicly available under the MIT License at \githubUrl, version 1.0.0b4 at the time of writing.
+We introduce \libraryName, an easy-to-use active learning library, which offers pool-based active learning for single- and multi-label text classification in Python.
+It features numerous pre-implemented state-of-the-art query strategies, including some that leverage the GPU.
+Standardized interfaces allow the combination of a variety of classifiers, query strategies, and stopping criteria, facilitating a quick mix and match, and enabling a rapid and convenient development of both active learning experiments and applications.
+With the objective of making various classifiers and query strategies accessible for active learning, \libraryName integrates several well-known machine learning libraries, namely \sklearnName, \pytorchName, and Hugging Face \transformersName.
+The latter integrations are optionally installable extensions, so GPUs can be used but are not required.
+Using this new library, we investigate the performance of the recently published SetFit training paradigm, which we compare to vanilla transformer fine-tuning, finding that it matches the latter in classification accuracy while outperforming it in area under the curve.
+The library is available under the MIT License at \githubUrl, in version~1.3.0 at the time of writing.